lilit-nersisyan/fivepseq/README.rst

 *default: None*

 Supply a text file with newline-separated list of genes you'd like to filter/use.
-The first line should contain the attribute tag name of the annotation file (e.g. gene_id), and the genes - to the values of that attribute.
+The first line should contain the attribute tag name of the annotation file (e.g. gene_id), while the other lines should describe the genes - the values of that attribute, separated by new lines.
 Note, only these genes will be used in all the calculations.